vivekshivam/Data-Driven-Recipe-Generator/README.md

 ## **Features**

-- **Ingredient-Based Recommendations**: Input your ingredients, and Recipe Genie will suggest recipes that use what you already have.
+- **Ingredient-Based Recommendations**: Input your ingredients, and Recipe Explore will suggest recipes that use what you already have.
 - **Flexible Search**: Supports a wide range of ingredients for almost any pantry combination.
 - **Detailed Recipe Information**: Provides titles, descriptions, prep time, ingredients, and instructions for each recipe.
 - **Interactive User Interface**: Designed for ease of use, allowing seamless recipe exploration and discovery.